-(Mark One) ☑ QUARTERLY REPORT PURSUANT TO SECTION 13 OR 15(d) OF THE SECURITIES EXCHANGE ACT OF 1934 For the quarterly period ended June 30, 2015 □ TRANSITION REPORT PURSUANT TO SECTION 13 OR 15(d) OF THE SECURITIES EXCHANGE ACT OF 1934 For the transition period from to to Commission File Number: 001-35076 NAVIDEA BIOPHARMACEUT (Exact name of registrant as specifie ed in its charter) Delaware 31-1080091 (State or other jurisdiction of incorporation or organization) (IRS Employer Identification No.) 5600 Blazer Parkway, Suite 200, Dublin, Ohio 43017-7550 (Address of principal executive offices) (Zip Code) ((14) 702 7500 (614) 793-7500 (Registrant's telephone number, inclu iding area code) (Former name, former address and former fiscal year ar, if changed since last report) Indicate by check mark whether the registrant (1) has filed all reports required a Act of 1934 during the preceding 12 months (or for such shorter period that the been subject to such filing requirements for the past 90 days.
-Yes 🗵 No 🗆 Indicate by check mark whether the registrant has submitted electronically and Data File required to be submitted and posted pursuant to Rule 405 of Regulati period that the registrant was required to submit and post such files). period and the regionant was required to submit and post own mesh Yes 🗵 No 🗆 Indicate by check mark whether the registrant is a large accelerated filer, an acc company.
+(Mark One) ☑ QUARTERLY REPORT PURSUANT TO SECTION 13 C ACT OF 1934 OR 15(d) OF THE SECURITIES EXCHANGE For the quarterly period ended Se eptember 30, 2015 ☐ TRANSITION REPORT PURSUANT TO SECTION 13 C ACT OF 1934 OR 15(d) OF THE SECURITIES EXCHANGE For the transition period from to to Commission File Number: 001-35076 NAVIDEA BIOPHARMA (Exact name of registrant as specification) Delaware fied in its charter) 31-1080091 (State or other jurisdiction of incorporation or organization) (IRS Employer Identification No.) 5600 Blazer Parkway, Suite 200, Dublin, Ohio 43017-7550 (Address of principal executive offices) (Zip Code) (614) 793-7500 (Registrant's telephone number, incl uding area code) (Former name, former address and former fiscal year Indicate by check mark whether the registrant (1) has filed all reports required Act of 1934 during the preceding 12 months (or for such shorter period that the been subject to such filing requirements for the past 90 days.
+Yes ⊠ No □ Indicate by check mark whether the registrant has submitted electronically and Data File required to be submitted and posted pursuant to Rule 405 of Regulati period that the registrant was required to submit and post such files).
+Yes \boxtimes N ion S-T during the preceding 12 months (or for such shorter Indicate by check mark whether the registrant is a large accelerated filer, an accompany.
 See the definitions of "large accelerated filer," "accelerated filer" and Exchange Act.
-Large accelerated filer Accelerated filer 🗵 Non-accelerated filer $\Box$ Indicate by check mark whether the registrant is a shell company (as defined in Smaller reporting company $\Box$ indicate by encek mark whether the registrant is a shell company (as defined in Yes □ No ⊠ Indicate the number of shares outstanding of each of the issuer's classes of comshares of common stock, par value \$.001 per share (as of the close of business)
+Large accelerated filer □ Non-accelerated filer □ Accelerated filer Smaller reporting company□ Indicate by check mark whether the registrant is a shell company (as defined in n Rule 12-b-2 of the Act.)
+Yes □ No ⊠ Indicate the number of shares outstanding of each of the issuer's classes of comshares of common stock, par value \$.001 per share (as of the close of business

-NAVIDEA BIOPHARMACEUTICALS, INC. and SUBSIDIARIES
+NAVIDEA BIOPHARMACEUTICALS, INC. AND SUBSIDIARIES